hashgraph/hedera-local-node/README.md

             --dev to enable/disable developer mode.
             --full to enable/disable full mode.
 Production local-node.
-            --balance to set starting hbar balance of the created accounts. stop - Stops the local hedera network and delete all the existing data. restart - Restart the local hedera network. generate-accounts <n> - Generates N accounts, default 10.
+            --balance to set starting hbar balance of the created accounts.
+            --async to enable or disable asynchronous creation of accounts. stop - Stops the local hedera network and delete all the existing data. restart - Restart the local hedera network. generate-accounts <n> - Generates N accounts, default 10.
         options:
             --h or --host to override the default host.
             --balance to set starting hbar balance of the created accounts.
+            --async to enable or disable asynchronous creation of accounts.
 ```

 Note: Generated accounts are 3 types.
 All of them are usable via HederaSDK or @hashgraph/hethers.
 Only Alias ECDSA accounts can be imported into wallet like Metamask or used in ethers.